 We work closely with architects at the concept stage to minimise cost of construction by ensuring consideration has been given to separating spaces with quiet amenity from those that are very noisy.

 We also negotiate with planning authorities to demonstrate we will comply with noise and air quality regulations.

 Operating costs can be minimised by maximising the operating hours of the airport.

 Noise emissions are a key to this, with apron activities in the early hours of the morning an important issue.
 Ground run-up of aircraft is often carried out using Auxiliary Power Units (APUs) within the tail of the aircraft.
 Noise emissions from APUs can easily exceed boundary noise limits, depending on the location and orientation of the aircraft relative to the boundary.

 An alternative is to use power supplied by the terminal for engine run-up and conditioning of aircraft in the early morning, thus enabling earlier departures.

-Proactively addressing the challenge of flight paths and their noise effects on homes and businesses near airport sites is a critical planning issue.
+Proactively addressing the challenge of flight paths and their noise effects on homes and businesses near airport sites are a critical planning issue.

-Our team in Bangkok have successfully managed the installation of a noise monitoring system used to monitor and report on noise intrusion from aircraft movements over sensitive land use.
+Our team in Bangkok has successfully managed the installation of a noise monitoring system used to monitor and report on noise intrusion from aircraft movements over sensitive land use.

 Aurecon has provided flight path modelling solutions for our airport clients as well as noise monitoring solutions to assess the effects of noise generated from airside and landside noise activities on local areas.